Octavian-ai/clevr-graph/README.md

 Pull requests adding new questions are very welcome!

 See a full list of the question definitions in [the source code](https://github.com/Octavian-ai/clevr-graph/blob/master/gqa/questions.py).

+### Types of skills involved in answering questions

+Fundamental skills:

+- Counting nodes
+- Counting edges
+- Recalling property of node

+Multi-step reasoning:

+- Combining facts arithmetically (additon, counting) and logically (and, or)
+- Traversing graph (repeated edge / node recall based on current memory)
+- Comparison of data

+### Potential new questions

+Here are some questions that might be interesting to add to the dataset:

+- What is the {biggest/cleanest} station {count} stops away from {Station}

 ## Data format